htutwaiphyoe/mastering-react-native/the-practical-guide/README.md

 use array for multiple styles and the later styles in the array have higher priority.

 react native uses flex box for layouts, similar to css

+View is flex by default, can use flex properties the right away

+flex box => one direction, default column

+default size of child follows content of the child and default stretch of cross axis

+main axis depends on flex direction

+flex values related to each other